OHMS-DeAI/ohms-2.0/docs/ohms-2.0-prp.md

 - ✅ **Cross-session authentication continuity** with 100% persistence

 ### User Stories

+**For AI Researchers & Developers:**
-- **As anyone**, I want to compress my AI models with NOVAQ technology without restrictions or gatekeeping
+- **As an AI researcher**, I want affordable access to advanced model compression so I can experiment with cutting-edge AI without prohibitive costs
-- **As a community member**, I want to submit high-quality models for the OHMS platform curation process
-- **As a platform subscriber**, I want to describe my needs in natural language and get autonomous agents working on those tasks immediately
+- **As a developer**, I want to create autonomous agents from natural language without learning complex ML frameworks or infrastructure setup
-- **As a developer**, I want to subscribe to a tier that matches my usage and have agents autonomously handle my coding tasks
+- **As a startup founder**, I want enterprise-grade AI capabilities without the massive infrastructure and operational costs

+**For Enterprise Users:**
-- **As an enterprise customer**, I want to deploy multiple autonomous agents that coordinate and manage complex workflows
+- **As an enterprise customer**, I want to deploy multiple coordinated autonomous agents that handle complex business workflows without custom development
+- **As a CTO**, I want predictable AI costs through subscription tiers rather than variable usage-based pricing that can bankrupt my company
+- **As a team lead**, I want to create specialized AI agents for specific tasks without requiring dedicated ML engineers

+**For Individual Innovators:**
-- **As a researcher**, I want to freely access advanced compression technology to optimize my models for deployment
+- **As an individual innovator**, I want to access the same AI compression technology used by large corporations without restrictions or gatekeeping
+- **As a content creator**, I want to generate autonomous assistants that help with creative workflows using simple instructions
-- **As a user**, I want to authenticate securely with my Internet Identity v2 principal
+- **As a student**, I want to experiment with advanced AI capabilities without the prohibitive costs that limit academic research

+**For Platform Users:**
-- **As a user**, I want my authentication to persist across sessions and devices automatically
+- **As a user**, I want seamless authentication that works across devices without managing complex wallet setups
+- **As a subscriber**, I want transparent pricing and reliable service without worrying about API rate limits or service outages
-- **As a user**, I want to pay for subscriptions directly with ICP without external dependencies
+- **As a customer**, I want to pay for AI services using internet-native currencies that align with the decentralized future

 ---